 When you create something to be proud of, and that others admire, you’ll build loyal fans for life.
 Your staff will be proud to talk about the place where they work, they will want to help bring in more business, they will be motivated to help you grow, they will enjoy the shared success of the agency.

 7. Invest and train

-Finally make sure staff have the confidence to help in new business and give them the training and support they need.
+Finally, make sure staff have the confidence to help in new business and give them the training and support they need.
 Identify the skills gap.
 Run skills training sessions in your agency which doesn’t have to be something you pay for but where other team members, your new business person, can share with the rest of the agency some of the processes and tactics behind new business.
 Encourage your team to attend external workshops and training sessions to further develop their skills, especially the account management team who should be confident in building and growing existing clients.
-The Agency Growth Academy which launched in 2018 is a perfect platform to build and hone new business skills and the DBA regularly runs great events and workshops.
+The Agency Growth Academy which launched this year is a perfect platform to build and hone new business skills and the DBA regularly runs great events and workshops.

 8. Make sure you are set up for growth

 As Niki Hurst-Smith, HR Consultant to agencies, highlighted in her LinkedIn article, if you want to ensure your agency is set up to grow sustainably, you need to have the right management structure in place across HR, Talent and New Business.
 Look at where your gaps are, where you want to be as an agency and have a plan for plugging those gaps.
 It doesn’t necessarily mean hiring full time staff, you can work with consultants, freelancers and/or part-time staff.
 What’s key is that you have the resources and structure in place to grow.

 Grab your free copy to my New Business Campaign Plan for Agencies: https://www.lucysnellonline.com/p/free-plan

 Don't miss a thing!

 Free weekly newsletter packed full of new business tips delivered to your inbox.
 No fluff, no hype, just pure goodness!